Markovian Embedding of Nonlinear Memory via Spectral Representation: Prototypical physical models with nonlinear memory effects

 \subsection{Single-phase Stefan problem}

-{ } We now consider the class of free boundary problems called the \textit{Stefan problem}, which primarily describes phase-change processes such as the melting of a solid \citep{stefan1891, guentherlee2012}.
+{ } We now consider the well-known class of free boundary problems called the \textit{Stefan problem}, which primarily describes phase-change processes such as the melting of a solid \citep{stefan1891, guentherlee2012}.
 In its simplest non-dimensional formulation, it comprises a one-dimensional domain in $\mathbb{R}^+$, contiguously supporting a molten phase and a solid phase, separated at their interface, which is free to move as the solid melts (see Fig.~\ref{fig:stefansol}a).
 The solid phase is modelled as an infinite heat sink maintained at the melting temperature at all times.
 Therefore, the simplified problem involves finding the solution pair $(\theta(x,t), l(t))$, where $\theta(x,t)$ describes the instantaneous temperature distribution in the molten phase and $l(t)$ is the location of the melting front.
 The function $\theta$ satisfies the diffusion equation $\partial_t \theta - \partial_x^2 \theta = 0$ in $x\in [0,l(t)]$, subject to an arbitrary initial condition $\theta_0(x)$ in the initial domain $x \in [0,l_0]$ at $t=t_0$, and a temperature or heat flux condition at the fixed boundary $x=0$.
 The moving front, which is at the melting temperature, is governed by the \textit{Stefan condition} $\dot{l} = -\partial_x \theta(l(t),t)$.
+Here, the notation $\partial_{(\cdot)}$ denotes a partial derivative with respect to the subscript variable.

-We consider the case where temperature is prescribed at the fixed boundary, $\theta(0,t)=f(t)$ for exposition.
-With primary interest in the interface's location, the bulk heat diffusion process in the molten phase may be effectively ``integrated out'' to derive a non-Markovian equation of motion for the moving front.
+We consider the case where temperature is prescribed at the fixed boundary, $\theta(0,t)=f(t)$, for exposition.
+With primary interest in the dynamics of the interface's location, the bulk heat diffusion process in the molten phase may be effectively ``integrated out'' to derive a non-Markovian equation of motion for the moving front.
 The resulting velocity equation for the moving front, $v(t) = \dot{l}(t)$, is compactly written in the following nonlinear Volterra integral form for $t>t_0$ \citep{fokaspelloni2012,guentherlee2012}:

 where $\theta_0', \dot{f}$ denote the spatial derivative and temporal derivative of $\theta_0, f$ respectively, and the function $g$ is:

 The nonlinear kernel may be decomposed into contributions from forcing at the fixed boundary and the unknown velocity of the solid-liquid interface as follows: